sabi-31/My_Perfect_Arch-linux/README.md

 3. Check for disks
 	>lsblk
-	Find the name of your target disk, in my case it is nvme1n1 Save this in a variable
+	Find the name of your target disk, in my case it is nvme1n1 Save this in a variable.
+	If you don't have a nvme SSD, your disk may be listed as sda,sdb, etc.
 	```
 	DISK=/dev/nvme1n1